rtfmp/rtfmp.github.io/_posts/2015-03-24-commands-in-Linux-come-from.md

 layout: post
 title: Where do commands in Linux come from?
 ---
 When I started learning Linux, I knew there were two types of command-  shell builtin and external executables.
 Shell builtin are built into the shell and executables are binaries that are independent of the shell.
-But I never really thought for long time where do the commands come from.
+But I never really thought for a long time where do the commands come from.

 Some commands come from their own package whereas in some cases a single package would pack a bunch of commands.
-First to find out the type of command, I would use the `type` command.
+To find the type of a command, I use the `type` command.

     [rtfmp@centos7 ~]$ type cd
     cd is a shell builtin